 kubectl get pods -n runai

 You will get a list of running "pods".
 All pods should be with status Running or Completed.
 There could be various reasons why pods are at a different status.
-Most notably, pods use Run:AI images which are downloaded from the web.
-If your company employs an outbound firewall, you may need to open the urls and ports mentioned here
+Most notably, pods use Run:AI images that are downloaded from the web.
+If your company employs an outbound firewall, you may need to open the URLs and ports mentioned here

 GPU related metrics are not shown

 In the Admin portal (app.run.ai) Metrics such as "number of GPUs" and "GPU utilization" do not show